v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

 ### Settings apply to: All enrollment types

 - **SSO app extension type**: Choose the type of credential SSO app extension.
-When you save the SSO app extension profile, you can't change the SSO app extension type.
 Your options:

   - **Not configured**: App extensions aren't used.
 To disable an app extension, you can switch the SSO app extension type from **Kerberos** or **Credential** to **Not configured**.
   - **Credential**: Use a generic, customizable credential app extension to perform SSO.
 Be sure you know the extension ID for your organization’s SSO app extension.